KenKundert/emborg/doc/configuring.rst

 ------------------------

 It is possible to define composite configurations that allow you to run several configurations at once.
-This might be useful if you have files that benefit, for example, from different prune schedules.
+This might be useful if you want to backup to more than one repository for redundancy.
+Or perhaps you have files that benefit from different prune schedules.

 As an example, consider having three configurations that you would like to run all at once.
 You can specify these configurations as follows: